Are toy shortages coming this holiday season? - NewsBreak

 Short feels that it’s the coming together of the ages with parents showing their children the classics.

-“So while we don’t have the newest, the biggest, the most popular, we have things that bring families together,” said Short.Here’s what you need to know about the Sephora holiday savings sale
+“So while we don’t have the newest, the biggest, the most popular, we have things that bring families together,” said Short.Dot’s Pretzels bought by Hershey

 Besides, this 76-year-old great grandfather looks forward to giving.